dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 - Fixed issues causing AI to rebase missles into empty forts
 - AI attack stacks now do not head out for conquest unless they have some non-seige units which can capture cities
 - AI attack stacks will wait for unit upgrades before heading out for conquest (helps most when AI has just been surprise attacked)
+- AI attack units will now more readily band together in threatened cities and go after enemy units applying a choke

 Unit AI
 - Greatly improved speed and turn efficiency for loading of large stacks onto many transports